 Borrowing & Interest Rates

-A parent may borrow up to the total of the estimated Cost of Attendance minus resources and all other financial aid received by the student.
-The interest rate on loans borrowed between July 1, 2020 and June 30, 2021 is 5.30%.
-Interest is charged on the loan from the time the loan funds are disbursed until it’s paid in full.
-The loan origination fee for loans borrowed between October 1, 2019 and September 30, 2020 is 4.236%, and is deducted from your loan at the time of disbursement.
-The loan origination fee for loans borrowed after October 1, 2020 and before September 30, 2021 will be 4.228%, and will be deducted from your loan at time of disbursement.
+A parent may borrow up to the total of the Estimated Cost of Attendance minus resources and other financial aid.
+The interest rate on loans borrowed between July 1, 2022 and June 30, 2023 is 7.54%.
+Interest is charged on the loan from the time the loan funds are disbursed until it is paid in full.
+The loan origination fee for loans borrowed between October 1, 2020 and September 30, 2023 is 4.228%, and is deducted from your loan at the time of disbursement.

 How to Apply

 - File a FAFSA and submit any documents requested by our office to finalize the application process.
 A Financial Aid Notification listing all financial aid available to the student will be created and made available electronically.
 Parent PLUS Loan eligibility is calculated by subtracting the total amount of a student’s grant, scholarship, Work-Study, and loan funding from the overall cost of attendance.

 - The student must electronically accept the Parent PLUS Loan offer on their Financial Aid Notification before the borrower submits a PLUS Loan application.
 If the full amount of the offer isn’t necessary, enter the desired amount in the Partial Amount box within the Financial Aid Notification.

 - The parent borrower should go to the Department of Education website and sign in using their FSAID and password.
 Once logged in, find the drop down in the center of the page that reads “Apply for Aid.”

 - Click on “Apply for a PLUS Loan” to begin the Parent PLUS Loan application.

 - Select “Learn More” in the “I am a Parent of a Student” box.